 In this article, I’ll share my 10 tips to getting the most ROI when attending live events.

-When you take a look at the cost involved with attending live events, those numbers can really add up.
+When you take a look at the cost involved these numbers can really add up…

 I realized just how big of an investment it was when I saw the final number for business travel on my latest tax return… geez!